Hookless vs Hooked:

 HUNT wheels featuring hookless rims are no more difficult to fit tires to than our regular hooked rims.
 The process is exactly the same.

 Yes, you can!
-But you must only do this in a tubeless-ready tire that is safe for use on hookless rims
+But you must only do this in a tubeless-ready tyre that is safe for use on hookless rims

 What happens if I split a sidewall?